Spectral theorems for positive algebra homomorphisms: Preliminaries

 A Banach lattice is a \emph{KB-space} when every increasing norm bounded net in the positive cone is norm convergent.
 KB-spaces have order continuous norms, and a reflexive Banach lattice is a KB-space; see \cite[p.~232]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}.
-It is not difficult to see that the KB-spaces are precisely the Banach lattices with a Levi norm that is order continuous.
+It is not difficult to see that the KB-spaces are precisely the Banach lattices with Levi norms that are order continuous.